Home To Pennsylvania's largest cave.

 Adult observers are not charge

-Class times are 10:00 am and 2:00 pm.
+Class times are 10:00 am and 2:00 pm every Saturday and Sunday and at other times by appointment for groups of six or more.
 See Cave Rappelling for more information.
 This activity is designed for beginners.
 The activity begins with an instruction session.
 A double belay (two-ropes – two staffers) is used.
 All equipment is provided by Laurel Caverns.
 Every participant is guaranteed at least two drops.
 Since our rappelling cliffs are in the cave, rain is never a problem.
 Participants must be at least twelve years of age.

 The cave rappelling activity requires our signed release form which, for anyone under 18 years of age, must also be signed by a parent or legal guardian.
 This form must be read carefully for it will convey a sense of the risks associated with high adventure cave rappelling.
 Any individual under the age of 18 arriving without a parentally signed release form will not be admitted to a rappelling activity.
 Trip sponsors and leaders may not sign for anyone as a proxy for the parent.Rappelling Rate$35.00 per person